How Pet Cremation Works

 After cremation, any remaining bone fragments are processed into a finer consistency using a machine called a cremulator.
 This is standard practice and is part of what produces the uniform, powdery ash you receive.

-Any metal items — orthopedic implants, ID chips — are separated and disposed of separately.
+Any metal items such as orthopedic implants or ID chips are separated and disposed of separately.
 They are not returned with the ashes.

 The ashes are returned to you